groovy-tutorial/groovy-tutorial/manuscript/09/09_21_Traits.md

 ## The Shapes demo

+The `Sides` trait is based on the notion that a two-dimensional shape consists of a

 {lang=groovy}
 <<[The `Sides` trait](code/09/shapes/src/main/groovy/org/groovytutorial/shapes/Sides.groovy)

 All classes inherit from `java.lang.Object` but they also implement the `groovy.lang.GroovyObject` interface.

+I> The `Circle` class could have implemented the `Sides` trait but I left this out so as to specifically demonstrate a `class` implementing an `interface`.